Police-Data-Accessibility-Project/scrapers/USA/GA/Norcross/Norcross.md

 # Functions
 `scrape_urls`: As the name implies, it extracts the urls from the website's JSON response and saves them in `urls.txt`

+`get_name`: extracts the name from the `DisplayName` key in `response.json`.
+There is likely no need to alter this script.

+`download_data`: Also self explanatory.
+The function iterates over the urls in `urls.txt`, requests them using urllib's request, calls `get_name`, and saves it in the directory set by `save_dir`